 The Library also reserves the right to refuse to lend materials or to ask a borrowing library to restrict use of materials lent.

 Format for Requests

-Requests to borrow materials can be made electronically, or by fax, telephone, or mail.
+Requests to borrow materials can be made electronically (preferred method), by telephone, or by mail.
 Rush requests will be accommodated if time and staffing permit.

 The Library will fill requests as quickly as possible, striving to provide a response within three (3) business days from the date of receipt of the request.

 The circulation period for items lent on Interlibrary Loan will be 4 weeks.
 Items are due at the borrowing library on that date and will not be considered overdue at the Library for two (2) weeks after the due date.
 Unless the materials are needed at the Library, they can be renewed once if a renewal request is received before the due date.